Mason Adams

-Mason Adams (born Mason Abrams; February 26, 1919 – April 26, 2005) was an American character actor and voiceover artist.
+Mason Adams (born Mason Abrams; February 26, 1919 – April 26, 2005) was an American actor.
 From the late 1940s until the early 1970s, he was heard in numerous radio programs and voiceovers for countless television commercials, the latter of which he resumed in the 1980s and 1990s.
-In the early '70s, he moved into acting and from 1977 to 1983 held perhaps his best-known role, that of Managing Editor Charlie Hume on Lou Grant.
+In the early 1970s, he moved into acting and from 1977 to 1983 held perhaps his best-known role, that of Managing Editor Charlie Hume on Lou Grant.
 He also acted in numerous other television and movie roles, most prominently Omen III: The Final Conflict (1981) and F/X (1986).

 Early life

 Adams was born in Brooklyn, New York, and grew up in Sheepshead Bay.
-His father, Morris, was an immigrant from Russia and the owner of a company that made machinery and factory tools.
+His father, Morris Abrams, was an immigrant from Russia and the owner of a company that made machinery and factory tools.
 His mother, the former Freda Sugarman, was also an immigrant from Russia.
 He studied at the University of Wisconsin, earning a bachelor’s degree in theater and speech in 1940, and a master’s degree in theater arts in 1941.
 He later studied acting at New York City's Neighborhood Playhouse School of the Theatre, where he also taught speech.
 He made his stage debut in 1940, appearing in summer stock at Baltimore's Hilltop Theater.